praxis/praxis-site/docs/reference/extensions/pagination-plugin.md

 Note: These example values are presented in the raw syntax, but they will all need to be properly encoded when passed in the query string parameters.
 For example: pagination=page%3D1%2Ctotal_count%3Dtrue

-TODO: Where do we talk about the Link headers!!?!

 ### Ordering